 Never respond to a text message, email or phone call from someone you don’t know.

-For example, a scammer that has swapped your SIM card without you knowing it may send a notification to your phone asking you to verify some of your personal information.
+For example, a scammer who has swapped your SIM card may send a notification to your phone asking you to verify some of your personal information.
 Do not reply.

 Use Your Device’s Advanced Security